FebinRukfan/newsfeed-mvvm/README.md

 - Decided not implement dependency injection for the simplicity and maintainability and reduction of overhead in terms of setup and initialization
 - Chose recycler view over list view based on it's performance, flexibility, Customizability, Separation of concerns and Integration with DiffUtil
 - Used horizontal- recycler view for filtering because of the dynamic nature of "type" data coming from api
+- Used Floating action button to load all news again after filtering.

 ## Architecture Diagram - MVVM